isomerpages/govtech-stp/_work-pass-holder-lane/frequently-asked-questions-helpers-and-confinement-nannies.md

     <td style="font-size:18px; border-left:1px solid #D8D8D8; border-right:1px solid #D8D8D8; border-bottom:1px solid #D8D8D8;">Another place</td>
     <td style="font-size:18px; border-right:1px solid #D8D8D8; border-bottom:1px solid #D8D8D8;">
        <ul>
-       <li style="font-size:18px;">[For non-emergency medical situations] Get your FDW or nanny to call the SafeTravel Helpline at 6812 5555.</li>
+       <li style="font-size:18px;">[For non-emergency medical situations] Get your helper or nanny to call the SafeTravel Helpline at 6812 5555.</li>
-       <li style="font-size:18px;">[For medical emergencies] Get your FDW or nanny to call 995.</li>
+       <li style="font-size:18px;">[For medical emergencies] Get your helper or nanny to call 995.</li>
        <li style="font-size:18px;"> If she develops a fever or acute respiratory infection, get her to inform MOM using the <a href="https://www.mom.gov.sg/eservices/fwmomcare">FWMOMCare app.</a></li>
      </ul>
     </td>
   </tr>
  </table>

-### 9. Can employers get a levy waiver for FDWs who go on home / overseas leave?
+### 9. Can employers get a levy waiver for helpers who go on home / overseas leave?

-For FDWs on home or overseas leave, employers can <a href="https://www.cpf.gov.sg/eSvc/Web/Employer/MyRequestEmployer" target="_blank">apply for levy waiver</a> (for up to 90 days for leave period in 2020, and up to 60 days for leave period in 2021) **when their FDWs return to Singapore.**
+For helpers on home or overseas leave, employers can <a href="https://www.cpf.gov.sg/eSvc/Web/Employer/MyRequestEmployer" target="_blank">apply for levy waiver</a> (for up to 90 days for leave period in 2020, and up to 60 days for leave period in 2021) **when their helpers return to Singapore.**

-### 10. My FDW or CN intends to travel out of Singapore.
+### 10. My helper or CN intends to travel out of Singapore.
 What do I need to consider?

-You may wish to discourage your FDW/CN from travelling as the country she is visiting may have travel restrictions.
+You may wish to discourage your helper/CN from travelling as the country she is visiting may have travel restrictions.
 Thus, there could be significant delays before she can return to Singapore.

-For all FDWs and nannies, new and existing, entering Singapore from 1 January 2021, <a href="https://www.moh.gov.sg/news-highlights/details/updates-to-stay-home-notice-and-charging-policy-for-travellers" target="_blank">the Government will no longer cover their treatment costs</a> if they develop COVID-19 symptoms or test positive within 14 days of arrival in Singapore.
+For all helpers and nannies, new and existing, entering Singapore from 1 January 2021, <a href="https://www.moh.gov.sg/news-highlights/details/updates-to-stay-home-notice-and-charging-policy-for-travellers" target="_blank">the Government will no longer cover their treatment costs</a> if they develop COVID-19 symptoms or test positive within 14 days of arrival in Singapore.
 This is regardless of when they left Singapore.

 Find out who is responsible for the treatment costs <a href="https://www.mom.gov.sg/covid-19/frequently-asked-questions/eligible-claims-and-medical-benefits#who-is-responsible-for-paying-for-the-pass-holders-covid-19-treatment" target="_blank">here</a>.